 ALERT

 Identifier [unique message id - automatically assigned by authoring tool]

 Sender [unique sender id - pre-assigned to sending agency]

 Sent [time message sent - set automatically by authoring tool]

-Status Actua I
+Status Actua Actual

 Msg.
 Type Alert

 Scope Public

 Code IPAW Sv1.0

 INFO

+Languago en-US

-Language en-US
+Language CBRNE

-Category CBRNE
+Category

 Event Anthrax - dispersal

 Response Type Monitor

 Urgency Immediate

 Severity Extreme

 Certainty Observed

-Value Name SAME
+Containty Value Name SAME

+Event Code value Ivallie SAME

 Event Code Value SPW

 Expires [sent time plus three hours]

-Sender Name [Name of agency or entity responsible for this message] - see NOTE 1
+Sender [Name of agency or entity responsible for this message] - see NOTE 1

+Name

-Headline Anthrax disease is in the air - Follow instructions about getting medication! - see пеаціпе NOTE 2 Description Anthrax is in the air in the Bay Area.
+Headline Anthrax disease is in the air - Follow instructions about getting medication! - see NOTE 2 Description Anthrax is in the air in the Bay Area.
 It is a deadly disease if not treated.
 Infection can occur if it is breathed in, contaminated food is eaten, or through an open cut or wound.
 People sick with anthrax have flu-like symptoms.
 You cannot catch anthrax from people who are sick.
-EVERYONE IN THE BAY AREA SHOULD FOLLOW INSTRUCTIONS ABOUT GETTING AND TAKING ANTHRAX MEDICINE.
-This includes everyone in [ins county names here] .
+EVERYONE IN THE BAY AREA SHOULD FOLLOW INSTRUCTIONS ABO GETTING AND TAKING ANTHRAX MEDICINE.
+This includes everyone in county names here ].
 Anthrax is a deadly disease.
-We do not know how it got in the air, or if a areas are more dangerous than others.
-Public health departments will medicine to EVERYONE.
-You could get very sick or die if you do not ta medicine.
+We do not know how it got in the air, or if some areas are more dangerous than others.
+Public health departments will give free medicine to EVERYONE.
+You could get very sick or die if you do not take the medicine.
 Listen to the family member media for instructions about how to get medicine for yourself and ers.
-Instruction here] but are een in the affected counties over the last [insert number of hours not there now, [insert clear but brief instructions about what these d do here-perhaps call the local county health department in their on.] he area and go somewhere else before you get the medicine [insert f instructions about what these people should do here.]
+Instruction If you have been in the affected counties over the last [ insert number of hours here ] but are not there now, [ insert clear but brief instructions about what these people should do here -perhaps call the local county health department in their current location. ] If you leave the area and go somewhere else before you get the medicine [insert clear but brief instructions about what these people should do here.]
 If you are not in the area now, STAY OUT.
-Going there could expose you anthrax.
-This "Get Medicine and Take It Order" is based on advice from the Center Disease Control, the Office of Homeland Security, County health officials a local emergency managers. -see NOTE 3 D Value EAS-ORG Parameter Value CIV AREA Area Description [Text description of area for which this message is valid] Polygon [Optional CAP-formatted lat/lon polygon describing area for which this message is valid.] circle [Optional CAP-formatted circle centered on explosion location, radius to include area for which this message is valid.]
-Value SAME Geocode Value [6-digit FIPS code for county in which this message is valid]
+Going there could expose you to anthrax.
+This "Get Medicine and Take It Order" is based on advice from the Centers for Disease Control, the Office of Homeland Security, County health officials and local emergency managers.
+Value EAS-ORG Parameter Name Value CIV AREA Area Description [Text description of area for which this message is valid] Polygon [Optional CAP-formatted lat/lon polygon describing area for which this message is valid.] circle [Optional CAP-formatted circle centered on explosion location, radius to include area for which this message is valid.]
+Value Name SAME Geocode Value [6-digit FIPS code for county in which this message is valid]